stanstaton/wdi_assessments/project_assessments/project-1-retake.md

 ## Introduction (By Instructor)

-Students who retake project 1 assessment are to be given class time to finish it, either in class or in another campus location and will be excused from whatever lab is going on in the class at that time.
+Students who retake project 1 assessment will arrange with their instructor a time to finish it, either in the classroom or in another campus location.
+If this takes place during class time, the student will be excused from the lab or lesson going on in the class at that time, and the student will be marked present on the attendance tracker for that time period.

 ### GOAL